WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Previous projects

-### Capacity Planning (Storage and Compute) - Professional - Data Science, Full-Stack or Data Engineering
+### Capacity Planning (Storage and Compute) - Professional - Data Analytics, Full-Stack Web Developer or Data Engineering
 This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage and compute at WEHI.
 For more details see [Capacity Planning Storage and Compute project.](student-capacity-planning.md)

-### mixOmics - Research - Data Science or Software Engineering
+### mixOmics - Research - Software Engineering
 This projects looks to improve the mixOmics toolkit, an R package dedicated to the statistical integration of omics data sets.
 For more details see  [mixOmics project.](students-mixOmics.md)

 ## Dates for Semester 2, 2023